hkiyomaru/pu-learning/README.md

 ### PU dataset (Section 3.1)

-- **data.ipynb**: This notebook creates PU datasets that satisfy the SCAR, SAR, and PG assumptions.
-Created datasets are saved in the `data` directory and used in the following notebooks.
+- **data.ipynb**: This notebook generates PU datasets that satisfy the SCAR, SAR, and PG assumptions.
+The created datasets are saved in the `data` directory for further usage in subsequent notebooks.
-- **traditional_classifier.ipynb**: This notebook learns a traditional classifier from a fully-labeled dataset.
-The performance can be seen as the upper bound that a classifier can achieve.
+- **traditional_classifier.ipynb**: This notebook trains a traditional classifier using a fully-labeled dataset.
+It provides a performance benchmark representing the upper bound achievable by a classifier.
-- **non_traditional_classifier.ipynb**: This notebook learns a non-traditional classifier from a PU dataset.
+- **non_traditional_classifier.ipynb**: This notebook trains a non-traditional classifier using a PU dataset.

 ### Two-step Technique (Section 5.1)

-- **two_step_spy_nb.ipynb**: This notebook learns a classifir with a two-step technique.
-In the first step, reliable negative examples are selected by *spy*.
+- **two_step_spy_nb.ipynb**: This notebook trains a classifir with a two-step technique.
+In the first step, reliable negative examples are identified by *spy*.
 In the second step, a naive bayes classifier is trained.
-- **two_step_1dnf_itersvm.ipynb**: This notebook learns a classifir with a two-step technique.
-In the first step, reliable negative examples are selected by 1-DNF.
-In the second step, an iterative SVM is trained.
+- **two_step_1dnf_itersvm.ipynb**: This notebook demonstrates a two-step technique where reliable negative examples are selected using 1-DNF, followed by training an iterative SVM.

 ### Biased Learning (Section 5.2)

-- **biased_svm.ipynb**: This notebook learns a biased SVM that penalizes misclassified positive (labeled) and negative (unlabeled) examples differently.
+- **biased_svm.ipynb**: This notebook trains a biased SVM that penalizes misclassified positive (labeled) and negative (unlabeled) examples differently.
 The weight is determined according to F1'.

 ### Incorporation of the Class Prior (Section 5.3)

 - **postprocessing.ipynb**: This notebook predicts the probability of an example being positive by scaling the prediciton of a non-traditional classifier according to the label frequency.
-- **duplication.ipynb**: This notebook first creates a new dataset from a PU dataset so that a classifier learned on it is expected to be equal to the classifier trained from the fully labeled dataset.
-This method assumes that the PU data meets the SCAR assumption.
+- **duplication.ipynb**: This notebook creates a new dataset from a PU dataset, allowing a classifier trained on it to be equivalent to the one trained from a fully labeled dataset.
+This method assumes that the PU data satisfies the SCAR assumption.
-- **empirical_risk_minimization.ipynb**: This notebook first creates a new dataset from a PU dataset so that a classifier learned on it is expected to be equal to the classifier trained from the fully labeled dataset.
-This method does not put any assumption on the PU data.
+- **empirical_risk_minimization.ipynb**: This notebook creates a new dataset from a PU dataset to enable training a classifier that is expected to be equivalent to the one trained from a fully labeled dataset.
+This method does not impose any assumptions on the PU data.

 ## Authors